Helle Tem Cover

 star_half

-The Garberg is Mora’s answer to a full tang knife, it was released in 2016 as the answer to countless requests for a full tang knife from the Swedish knife making giant who has been making knives since 1891.
-There is a trend in survival knives for thick spines and full tangs nowadays.
+The Garberg is Mora’s answer to a full tang knife.
+It was released in 2016 to answer countless requests for a full tang knife from the Swedish knife-making giant, which has been making knives since 1891.
+There is a trend in survival knives for thick spines and full tangs.

-Please do be aware that the kind of things she was doing to her knife was definitely abuse and no knife should be put through that; in a bushcraft scenario you will have other tools such as an axe or saw to do the heavier work and in a survival situation you would be very foolish to abuse your most essential tool in a way that will guarantee to damage it if not completely destroy it.
-The fact that the Garberg isn’t completely destroyed by these silly tests though is a testament to its strength.
+Please do be aware that the kind of things she was doing to her knife was abuse, and no knife should be put through that; in a bushcraft scenario, you will have other tools, such as an axe or saw, to do the heavier work, and in a survival situation you would be very foolish to abuse your most essential tool in a way that will guarantee to damage it if not destroy it.
+However, the fact that these silly tests don’t destroy the Garberg is a testament to its strength.

-The full tang and thick blade is a significant upgrade to the standard companion knife from Mora in terms of strength but it honestly doesn’t make it more useful than the companion for most sensible bushcraft tasks.
-In fact, that deeper blade on the Garberg reduces its utility as a carving and whittling blade compared to the pointier companion or bushcraft models.
+The full tang and thick blade is a significant upgrade to the standard companion knife from Mora in terms of strength, but it doesn’t make it more useful than the companion for most sensible bushcraft tasks.
+That deeper blade on the Garberg reduces its utility as a carving and whittling blade compared to the pointier companion or bushcraft models.

-It certainly is stronger and more robust than other Mora bushcraft knives and has received rave reviews and is actually a fantastic knife to use, its handle completely encompasses the tang of the blade, except for the exposed pommel, and this actually may cause some people to criticize this knife and claim it doesn’t have a full tang because the tang isn’t the full width of the handle.
-In actual fact, though this just shows that the designers have done what they know is best for an outdoor knife by providing a handle that won’t chill your hand by exposing it to the metal edges of a tang.
+It certainly is more robust than other Mora bushcraft knives.
+It has received rave reviews and is a fantastic knife to use.
+Its handle completely encompasses the tang of the blade, except for the exposed pommel, and this actually may cause some people to criticize this knife and claim it doesn’t have a full tang because the tang isn’t the full width of the handle.
+This shows that the designers have done what they know is best for an outdoor knife by providing a handle that won’t chill your hand by exposing it to the metal edges of a tang.

-The only thing that can be considered a fault is the price, it’s not expensive in the grand scheme of things but it is so much more expensive than all the other Mora knives that you might ask if this knife really is worth the extra money?
+The only thing that can be considered a fault is the price, it’s not expensive in the grand scheme of things, but it is so much more expensive than all the other Mora knives that you might ask if this knife is worth the extra money.

 6. American Knife Company Forest